Global Markets Stumble As Traders Await Fed Minutes - UrduPoint

 "Against this background, dovish minutes could bring forward the market's expectations for when the Fed will begin cutting rates and trigger further dollar weakness."

+A drop in yields on US government bonds is a clear indication that the markets believe the Fed is done with rate hikes despite public comments by policymakers that work remains to be done to reduce inflation, said market analyst Patrick O'Hare at Briefing.com.

+"It is unmistakable that the fed funds futures market has its mind made up, no matter what anyone says, that the Fed is done raising rates," he said.

-Investors will also pay close attention to earnings from US retailers Best Buy and Lowe's ahead of the peak-demand Christmas shopping season.
+Weak results from US retailers Best Buy and Lowe's ahead of the peak-demand Christmas shopping season were an indication that the Fed's efforts to slow the economy and inflation were working.

-New York's three main indices extended their gains Monday, with the Nasdaq hitting a 22-month high thanks to an advance in tech giants including Amazon, Microsoft and Nvidia.
+New York's three main indices opened lower a day after the Nasdaq hitting a 22-month high thanks to an advance in tech giants including Amazon, Microsoft and Nvidia.

+Shares in Nvidia, which reports earnings after the market closes, dipped at the start of trading.

+Monday's rally was boosted by the successful sale of 20-year US Treasuries that sent yields on other notes lower.

 Asian markets started Tuesday on the front foot but ran out of gas as the day progressed.